PaulBowden673/Projects-MP-MP3/README.md

 **I built this website to give users a fun and enjoyable game to play.
 I based the game on Health & Safety questions so it can also be used for training**
 ## UX ##
-**The purpose of this project is to create an Interactive Frontend Website using HTML, CSS and JavaScript.
-In order to do this I have built a Health & Safety Quiz game, where the users have to answer 20 questions about general Workplace Health & Safety**
+**The main purpose of this full-stack MongoDB-based Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) recipes.
+"Simply Food" gives an access to all the recipes in the database for non-registered users.
+At the same time, it gives the opportunity to create an account and benifit from having convenient access to all features of the website.
+Registered users can add new recipes, edit and delete their own ones, as well as edit their username and password or delete account.
+Simply Food is a simple way to view, create and store your recipes!
+Sign in, get inspired, contribute, cook and enjoy!**